grycap/cobeats/README.rst

 Cobeats
 =======

-Cobeats is a software to test the proposoal of use bio-inspired cells in autoscaling systems based in software containers.
+Cobeats (COntainers Bio-inspired Enhanced AuToscaling System) is a software to test the proposoal of use bio-inspired cells in autoscaling systems based in software containers.

 Installation and use
 --------------------